united-security-providers/usp-core-waap/src/docs/processing-order.md

 Backend
 ```

-Response phase (notice that we start with the backend):
+Response phase (note that we start with the backend):

 ```